 In contrast to Amazon Seller Accounts, Amazon Vendor Central is the total opposite of the “Seller Account”.
 In this case, Amazon themselves buy from the Company, and they sell the products in Amazon Marketplaces.

-Managing a store for Amazon Seller Account, is the responsibility of the “Account owner” on Amazon (or the subscriber).
-It is his responsibility of the account owner, to feed the Amazon Store with the products catalog, pricing, specs, images… and all aspect of the store management.
+Managing a store for Amazon Seller Account – is the responsibility of the “Account owner” on Amazon (or the subscriber).
+It is the responsibility of the account owner, to feed the Amazon Store with the products catalog, pricing, specs, images… and all aspects of the store management.

 In terms of Inventory and fulfillment, there are few options offered by Amazon for shipping and fulfillment.
 I will expand on this topic in a separate article.
 But for now, let’s keep it simple; an Amazon Seller account owner has the option to manage the inventory and fulfillment of his Seller account, or pay amazon for such a service, under the FBA (Fulfilled by Amazon) program.

 Useful Reading: What Is Amazon Integration & How Does It Work?

 Amazon offers several ways to read and write data into a Seller Partner account. while all the offers are publicly documented, they require a certain level of expertise to implement, quickly and efficiently.